Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 Duration: 5

 ### Snowflake Data Marketplace

+> **Note**: For this lab, we are going to use the FINANCIAL__ECONOMIC_ESSENTIALS database that is already pre-installed; however, here are the step-by-step instructions to get the database from the marketplace.

 Make sure you're using the `ACCOUNTADMIN` role and, navigate to **Data Products** > **Marketplace**: